BinaryMan32/dnd-four-keeps/Characters/Norin StoneHeart.md

 ## Preparing Spells
 - number: `floor(CHA modifier + 0.5 * level) = 6`
 - holy symbol is spell casting focus
-- oath spells - how do they work?
+- oath spells don't count against number of prepared spells
 ## Tenets of the Watchers
 A paladin who assumes the Oath of the Watchers swears to safeguard mortal realms from other-